suraboy/demo-nextjs/README.md

-Lumen crud api ticket
+NextJS Do Scg
 ======

 NOTE
 ----
-Assignment Nipa cloud, by lumen framework in implement project.
+Assignment Scg, by NextJS framework in implement project.
-You can import collection postman in project.

-> 1_Lumen_Nipa_cloud.postman_collection.json

 Get Started
 -----------